ziyilin/graal/docs/reference-manual/tools/chrome-inspector.md

 --inspect.Path=<path>
 ```

-allows to specify a fixed path that generates a predictable connection URL.
+Allows to specify a fixed path that generates a predictable connection URL.
 By
 default, the path is randomly generated.

 ```
---inspect.Remote=(true|false)
+--inspect.SourcePath=<source path>
 ```

-when true, the local host address is used instead of the loopback address.
-That
-allows remote connection of the inspector client.
-By default, the loopback
-address is used.
-This option became obsolete after being able to specify the host
-name in `--inspect` option and may be removed in future versions.
+This option specifies a list of directories or ZIP/JAR files representing the source path.
+When the inspected application contains relative references to source files, their content is loaded from locations resolved with respect to this source path.
+It is useful during LLVM debugging, for instance.
+The paths are delimited by `:` on UNIX systems and by `;` on MS Windows.

 ```
 --inspect.Secure=(true|false)
 ```

-when true, use TLS/SSL to secure the debugging protocol.
+When true, use TLS/SSL to secure the debugging protocol.
 Besides changing the WS
 (web socket) protocol to WSS, the HTTP endpoint that serves metadata about the debuggee
 is also changed to HTTPS.
 This is not compatible e.g. with
 [chrome://inspect](chrome://inspect) page, which is not able to provide the debuggee